ogrady/ogrady.github.io/_posts/2021-04-17-marching-squares.md

 That's it.
 The result is a series of positions the pinholes assumed when marching around each shape which an sorting order defined by `iteration`.
 Dumping these into a regular old drawing library as a list of `lineTo(x,y)`-instructions would result in the outlines for our walls.

 But I have a little bit of icing left for this cake: marching squares actually produces too many instructions per wall.
-To be exact, it yields every encircled points in the following image:
+To be exact, it yields every encircled point in the following image:

 <canvas id="too-many-instructions" class="center-image"></canvas>